 Odyssiad® - "A Journey to the Performance of a Lifetime"

-Dzmitry holds a bachelor’s degree, two master’s degrees, and a concert artist’s diploma from the Belarus State Academy of Music, where he studied with Professor Liudmila S. Shelomentseva.
+Dzmitry holds a bachelor’s degree, a master’s degree, and a concert artist’s diploma from the Belarus State Academy of Music, where he studied with Professor Liudmila S. Shelomentseva.
 To entice him to come to the United States, he received the Lili Kraus Scholarship to study with Dr. Tamás Ungár in the Artist Diploma program at Texas Christian University.
 He has a Performers Diploma from the Meadows School of the Arts at Southern Methodist University, where he studied with Professor Joaquín Achúcarro and was named a Legacy Artist of the Joaquín Achúcarro Foundation.
 Dzmitry is currently a Doctoral candidate of Piano Performance in the studio of Dr. Pamela Mia Paul at the University of North Texas, and holds a teaching fellowship.
 He is the Official Staff Accompanist for IKOF, playing as many as 12 different piano concerti for semifinalists in one day.